Photon-assisted electronic and spin transport in a junction containing precessing molecular spin

 In the rest of the paper we will stay in this limit.

-The particle current contains the following contributions
+The particle current contains the following contributions:

-The first component represents the transport in the absence of ac-voltages in the leads.
+The first component represents the transport in the absence of ac voltages in the leads.
 It has a static and a time-dependent contribution, which are both created by the precession of the molecular spin.
-This precession-induced current read
+This precession-induced current reads

-In the limit $\gamma^{2}\rightarrow 0$, Eq. (\ref{eq:prec_ind_current}) reduces to the result obtained previously.\cite{we} The second term of Eq.~(\ref{eq:particle_current}) is induced when an ac voltage is applied to lead $\xi$ and can be expressed in linear order with respect to $v^{\xi}_{ac}/\Omega$ using Eqs. (\ref{eq: Bessel}), (\ref{eq: final Green1}) and (\ref{eq: final Green2}) as
+In the limit $\gamma^{2}\rightarrow 0$, Eq. (\ref{eq:prec_ind_current}) reduces to the result obtained previously.\cite{we} The second term of Eq.~(\ref{eq:particle_current}) is induced when an ac voltage is applied to lead $\xi$ and can be expressed in linear order with respect to $v_{\xi}^\mathrm{ac}/\Omega$ using Eqs. (\ref{eq: Bessel}), (\ref{eq: final Green1}), and (\ref{eq: final Green2}) as

 These expressions for the currents constitute the main results of the article.
-They allow us to calculate the dynamic charge and spin conductance properties of our molecular contact.
-Note, that spin currents are more conveniently discussed in terms of the spin-transfer torque\cite{slonc,berg,tser,ralp} exerted by the inelastic spin-currents onto the spin of the molecule, given by
+They allow us to calculate the dynamic charge conductance and spin transport properties of our molecular contact.
+Note that spin currents are more conveniently discussed in terms of the spin-transfer torque exerted by the inelastic spin currents onto the spin of the molecule, given by \cite{slonc,berg,tser,ralp}

-Hence, in the remainder of the article we will concentrate on the ac-charge conductance and the dc-spin-transfer torque.
+Hence, in the remainder of the article we will concentrate on the ac charge conductance and the dc spin-transfer torque.